Parksolmi/Parksolmi/README.md

 Here are some ideas to get you started:

+I am Solmi Park who is interested in developing software programs.
+If you want to contact me, please leave me a message.
+Hope you have a good day!

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...